A Creative Full Home Renovation in Brooklyn

 We decided to take the plunge and do a full home renovation on the whole Brooklyn apartment, including installing new 5″ oak floors in a cherry stain, replacing crumbling plaster walls with drywall, and adding a washer/dryer in the hallway closet.

 We loved the sense of history in the home, and wanted to save as many of the original features as possible.
 Some molding was salvaged and matched as closely as possible.
 The majority of the tin ceiling was saved along with the exposed brick walls and the Deco-style fireplace in our living room.
-The fireplace a fresh coat of paint.
+The fireplace has a fresh coat of paint.
 Sadly, we weren’t able to save the beautiful french doors, but one now hangs horizontally on the living room wall as a piece of art.

 Making the space personal